basiralab/GSR-Net/README.md

 | hidden_dim | number of hidden GCN layer neurons             |
 | padding    | dimensions of padding                          |

+We also note that in our published paper, K was set to 2.

 **Data preparation**

 In our paper, we have used the SLIM dataset.
 In this repository, we simulated a n x l x l tensor X ( low-resolution connectomes for all subjects where l is the number of nodes of the LR connectome) and a n x h x h tensor Y (high-resolution connectomes for all subjects where h is the number of nodes of the HR connectome) It might yield in suboptimal results since data is randomly generated opposed to real brain graph data.